pmirski/AWESOMEOsoftware/FullCode/Readme.txt

 General:
-1) PROBLEM: SWITCHES THAT ARE GLUED ON: WILL FALL OFF
+1) PROBLEM: SWITCHES THAT ARE GLUED ON: WILL FALL OFF (TROL, CB)
 2) PROBLEM: no extra wheels, ready to go for immeditate replacement, if/when current ones thread out

 // Nota bene:
 //    0.
 All code in one file because remains ready for one-big-case conversion
 //    1.
 RESET AFTER EVERY TEST; otherwise variable values do not reset.
 Many initial values important.
-		e.g.	Postn_Trol_Register & Postn_ClBlk_Register must initially be 0.
 //    2.
 Trolley (at end (BUT SWITCH CANNOT BE DEPRESSED OR WILL NEVER MOVE), ClawBlock (at jib), and Claw (open) position values are initially 0.
 //    3.
 Global variable motorspeed changes.
 But initialized just below it is reset.
-//    4.
+//    4. currently, must have clawblock in lowest position, and TROL AT END WITHOUT SWITCH DPRESSED (here it matters)

 // To do for one person (i.e. Pawel):